When you give to Outright, you are investing in queer and trans youth and choosing to create spaces where queer joy is possible.

 Understanding white supremacy from within

 White supremacy has always - and continues to - uphold hate in all its forms.
-It fueled the violence and radicalized greed from which our country was founded: first by creating whiteness to justify violent attempts to erase indigenous people and take their land, and then by using whiteness and a race-based caste system to use black people from around the world as chattel.
+It fueled the violence and radicalized greed from which our country was founded: first by creating whiteness to justify violent attempts to erase indigenous people and take their land, and then by using whiteness and a race-based caste system to use Black people from around the world as chattel.

 Full stop: this dehumanization is our collective history and a mere snapshot of the violent foundations our institutions rest on today.
 Our social, economic, religious, and moral frameworks were built primarily for white, cisgender, heterosexual, able-bodied men and, secondly, for all other white people.
 We must contend with that and move forward accordingly.